oracle-livelabs/apex/image-semantic-search/6-run-app/6-run-app.md

 4. Now, click on the **Text to Image** tab and enter your Search Term in the Search Bar and then press **Enter**.
 The app searches for and displays all the images that contain the corresponding search term.

-    In the following example, for text to image search, when you enter "yellow wheel" in the Search bar, the app displays all the images that contain or relate to a yellow wheel.
+    In the following example, for text to image search, when you enter "Yellow wheel" in the Search bar, the app displays all the images that contain or relate to a yellow wheel.

     ![Text to Image Search](images/img-class.png " ")